OSGeo/gdal/doc/source/development/rfc/rfc94_field_precision_width_metadata.rst

     /** Capability set by a vector driver that supports field width and precision.
     *
-    * This capability reflects that a vector driver includes the sign
+    * This capability reflects that a vector driver includes the (minus) sign
     * in the field width.
     *
     * See GDAL_DMD_NUMERIC_FIELD_WIDTH_INCLUDES__DECIMAL_SEPARATOR for a related capability flag.